dmagda/pg-compute-node/README.md

         password: "password"
     }
     ```
-2. Add a function that needs to be executed on Postgres side:
+2. Add a function that needs to be executed on the Postgres side:
     ```javascript
     function sum(a, b) {
         let c = a + b;
         return c;
     }
     ```
-3. Add the following snippet to instantiate a Client and PgCompute objects and to execute the `sum` function on Postgres:
+3. Add the following snippet to instantiate `Client` and `PgCompute` objects and to execute the `sum` function on Postgres:
     ```javascript
     (async () => {
         // Open a database connection